• Skip to primary navigation

 5. Nope.
 Not going to interview here.

-Don’t jump to conclusions too early.
+Don’t jump to conclusions too early and reject a company before you’ve interviewed.
 Is the recruiter turning you off?
 Maybe they seem rude or unpleasant.
 They may be having a bad day.

 Even if you hear some of the warning signs, words, such as “micromanage” or “toxic,” take the interview seriously and ask questions, such as, “Tell me about one of your best employees and how you supported their development? or “can you tell me why this position is available?”
 These answers should help you better uncover the company culture.